thegetty/terracottas/source/views/discussion/discussion-c.md

 [^13]: The dispersal of material from Canosa is documented, in part, by
-    the numerous pieces that have appeared on the antiquities market, i.e., the statue of an orante in *Antiquities,* Bonhams Knightbridge, sale cat., November 26, 1997, lot 316 (current location unknown).
+    the numerous pieces that have appeared on the antiquities market, i.e., the statue of an orante in *Antiquities,* Bonhams, London, sale cat., November 26, 1997, lot 316 (current location unknown).
 The orant, very similar to the Getty ones, in *Classical, Egyptian and Western Asiatic Antiquities and Islamic Works of Art*, Sotheby’s New York, Sale 6717, June 1, 1995, lot 113,